jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 To enforce that the funds ONLY follow the approved route, the bridge participants create an n-of-n multisig (one signature for each participant).

 At deposit time, the actors pre-sign every transaction in the route.
-At the end of this process, each actor throws away the key so that no other transactions can be signed with the multisig.
+At the end of this process, each actor permanently deletes their signing key so that no other transactions can be signed with the multisig.

 So long as **any** actor in the group throws away the key as instructed, no other transactions can be signed (since signing these transactions requires approval from all n parties).